Sanguine: Visual Analysis for Patient Blood Management: Evaluation

-\paragraph{Anemia Management.} Preoperative anemia management is an essential part of patient blood management.
-Dr.\ Metcalf started his analysis by studying whether patients who had anemia were treated for it before surgery, as anemia can require transfusions that would otherwise not be necessary.
+\paragraph{Anemia Management.} Preoperative anemia management (\textbf{G2}, best practices) is an essential part of patient blood management.
+Dr. Metcalf started his analysis by studying whether patients who had anemia were treated for it before surgery, as anemia can require transfusions that would otherwise not be necessary.
 A patient with a hemoglobin level at 10g/dL or below is considered to be anemic.
-To view the overall hemoglobin trend, Dr.\ Metcalf first created a dumbbell chart comparing surgeons, shown in Figure~\ref{fig:dumbbell_before_filter}.
+To view the overall hemoglobin trend, our collaborator first created a dumbbell chart comparing surgeons.
 Since preoperative anemia management can be done only for elective surgeries, he then used the surgery urgency filter in the filter manager to remove emergent and urgent cases.
-He also selected a common procedure CABG (coronary artery bypass grafting) in the filter selection, and analyzed a subset of surgeons who have performed CABG.
-By comparing preoperative hemoglobin values to the dotted line for 13g/dL as the clinically recommended preoperative hemoglobin values, he noticed several cases should have been treated for anemia before surgery, but were not.
-He also noticed that some surgeons seemed to be more careful about anemia management than others.
+He also selected a common procedure coronary artery bypass grafting (CABG) in the filter selection, and analyzed a subset of surgeons who have performed CABG.
+By comparing preoperative hemoglobin values to the stippled line for 13g/dL as the clinically recommended preoperative hemoglobin values, as shown in Figure~\ref{fig:dumbbell_before_filter}, he noticed that several cases should have been treated for anemia before surgery, but were not.
+He also noticed that there appeared to be some variation in patient preoperative hemoglobin levels between surgeons.